Ashley Cain (footballer): Career

-CS Gaz Metan Mediaș

 In June 2012, Cain signed for CS Gaz Metan Mediaș after a successful trial period.
-He played in three trial games, scoring three goals and getting four assists.
-This attracted big name teams in the Romanian Liga 1 such as CFR 1907 Cluj.
-Gaz Metan quickly decided to negotiate a contract and take Cain on a pre-season tour.
-During his first game for them he suffered a complete rupture of his right Achilles tendon, which would keep him out for the rest of the season, so he returned to England to receive treatment and recover.
-Because of this injury, he had to leave the club.
+Cain was an MTV reality TV personality, starring in the series Ex on the Beach and competing on the 33rd season of the reality game show The Challenge.

 Personal life

 Cain's daughter, Azaylia died on 24 April 2021, at eight months old.
-She was diagnosed with an aggressive form of leukemia at eight weeks old. before her death, Cain and his partner, Safiyya Vorajee, had raised more than £1.5m to fund for her specialist treatment in Singapore.
-Cain expressed grief over her death on social media.
-In May 2021, he and Vorajee announced that they were starting a charity in their daughter's name to fight childhood cancer.
+She was diagnosed with an aggressive form of leukaemia at eight weeks old.
+Before her death, Cain and his partner had raised more than £1.5 million to fund her specialist treatment in Singapore.
+In 2021, he and his partner announced that they were starting a charity in their daughter's name to fight childhood cancer.

-His son, Aliyas Cain, was born on 16 January 2024.
+His sons were born in January and November 2024.